transcom/milmove_load_testing/openapi_client/prime/docs/PaymentRequestApi.md

 createUpload

 ### Functionality This endpoint **uploads** a Proof of Service document for a PaymentRequest.
 The PaymentRequest should already exist.
-PaymentRequests are created with the [createPaymentRequest](#operation/createPaymentRequest) endpoint.
+Optional key of **isWeightTicket** indicates if the document is a weight ticket or not.
+This will be used for partial and full deliveries and makes it easier for the Transportation Invoicing Officers to locate and review service item documents.
+If left empty, it will assume it is NOT a weight ticket.
+The formdata in the body of the POST request that is sent should look like this if it IS a weight ticket being attached to an existing payment request:   ```json   {     \"file\": \"filePath\",     \"isWeightTicket\": true   }   ```   If the proof of service doc is NOT a weight ticket, it will look like this - or you can leave it empty:   ```json   {     \"file\": \"filePath\",     \"isWeightTicket\": false   }   ```   ```json   {     \"file\": \"filePath\",   }   ```  PaymentRequests are created with the [createPaymentRequest](#operation/createPaymentRequest) endpoint.

 ### Example